sdowding/resume/README.md

 ## 🎓 Education

-##### Computer Systems Technology Diploma

-Northern Alberta Institute of Technology (NAIT)
+**Computer Systems Technology Diploma**, Northern Alberta Institute of Technology (NAIT)

----
+## ✨ Two truths and a lie

-_✨ Wow, you've read all the way to the bottom... here's your reward:_
+Wow... you've read all the way to the bottom.
+Good-on-ya.

-> **Two truths and a lie**: 1️⃣ I'm a Newfie 🎣 2️⃣ I'm a twin 👯 3️⃣ I've completed 2 marathons 🏃‍♂️
+    1️⃣ I'm a Newfie 🎣
+    2️⃣ I'm a twin 👯
+    3️⃣ I've completed 2 marathons 🏃‍♂️